• Skip to primary navigation

 Notes

-• For more stability when peeling and cubing, cut off the top and bottom of your squash.
+• Safety first: For more stability when peeling and cubing, cut off the top and bottom of your squash.

-• If you're still having trouble, try microwaving your squash.
+• Peeling tip: If you're still having trouble, try microwaving your squash.
 Pierce the skin of the squash all over with a fork.
 Next, place squash in the microwave and cook for about 3 minutes.
 Remove from the microwave (careful, it will be hot!) and allow to cool.
-The skin should peel off much more easily.
+The skin will peel off much more easily.

 Nutrition Estimate